Beyond Autistic Burnout

 But the thing is, every time that’s happened, I’ve always managed to come up with that money.

 It sucked, and I hated it, but I did it.
-And that was for paying for something that I didn’t even want, for someone else!
+And that was to pay for something that I didn’t even want, to some bloodsucking corporation I hate!

-It was hard for me to start spending money on myself.
-But when I was in my “change-everything-in-my-life-because-now-I-know-I’m-autistic-and-I-want-a-better-future” phase, I started thinking about the person I wanted to be, and imagining her, and it started feeling possible.
+It was hard for me to start spending my limited money on myself.
+But when I was in my “change-everything-in-my-life-because-now-I-know-I’m-autistic-and-I-want-a-better-future” phase, I started thinking about the person I wanted to be, and imagining her, and it started feeling more possible.

 I know it’s not as easy as just thinking about it differently, but thinking about it differently is what made it start becoming possible.
 And sometimes I just needed permission to spend money on myself.